Visit Tulum: Top 21 Things To Do and Must-See Attractions

 • Entrance fee: foreigners 105 pesos, nationals 51 pesos, Quintana Rooenses 35 pesos.

-• How to get to Playa Xcacacel: 20min from Tulum by bus, following Highway 307.
+• How to get to Playa Xcacel: 20min from Tulum by bus, following Highway 307.
 You can also get there by colectivo, leaving from 7 Eleven located on 307 ($30 pesos).
 Remember to tell the driver in advance that you get off at Xcacel, on the beach access side.

 • There are no services on the beach (restaurant, bar, umbrellas) and it closes at 5:30 pm.